john9francis/pointers/intro.md

 # Pointers have unique types

 There are types in C++ such as int, char, float, double, etc. Pointers have their own types as well.
-For example, if the "int" type was called, "I," the pointer to the int is a type called, "PI."
+For example, if the "int" type was called, "i," the pointer to the int is a type called, "Pi."

 To see this in action, here's an example C++ program.